temesxgn/TrekEast/README.md

 ### Universal Component Library
 * `npx lerna create @trekeast/component-library -y` - shared components module to be used with all platforms.
 Call from the root of the repository
 * `npx lerna add react@^16.8.4`
-* `npx lerna add react-dom@^16.8.4`- make sure we have the same version of the React and ReactDOM in each package by calling lerna add from the root of the repository
+* `npx lerna add react-dom@^16.8.4`- make sure we have the same version of the React, ReactDOM, and React Primitives in each package by calling lerna add from the root of the repository
 * `npx lerna add react-primitives`
 * `npx lerna add @trekeast/component-library` - run every time after creating a component in component library
 * `npx lerna clean -y && npx lerna bootstrap --hoist` - Hoisting dependencies to the root of the repository is possible.
 All packages are installed in the root of the repository, and node_modules local to packages contain only symlinks.
 We can now import modules from the common library.